-Close your eyes for a second and think about a what snowball looks like rolling down a hill.
-With every rotation it picks up more snow, more speed, and more momentum.
-Pretty soon it's becomes an unstoppable force, knocking out anything in it's way.
-That's the debt snowball strategy in a nutshell.
+Close your eyes for a second and think about what snowball looks like rolling down a hill.
+With every rotation, it picks up more snow, more speed, and more momentum.
+Pretty soon it’s becoming an unstoppable force, knocking out anything in its way.
+That’s the debt snowball strategy in a nutshell.

 It turns every success you have paying down debt into a HUGE energy amplifier capable of knocking out anything from the smallest to largest debts.